| | |

 raised beds with vegetable and flower starts

-The best garden mulch really depends on many factors, including your specific gardening goals, plant preferences, local climate, and availability of materials.
+The best garden mulch depends on many factors, including your specific gardening goals, plant preferences, local climate, and availability of materials.
 Refer to the “Types of Mulch” section earlier in the post for options.

 Here are my top picks for 2023…